Python decorators are considered as one of the very advanced and very useful concepts.

 Below are the steps of execution.

-This is the simple Python decorators example.
+This is a simple Python decorator example.
 You can also pass the arguments to the Python decorators.

 Original Function to add two numbers.